umang23567/AdCraft-AI/README.md

    Generated styled backgrounds and overlayed the ad text using PIL.
 ---

-## 🛠️ Current issues
+## 🐛 Known issues

-* Clear/Reset does not reset the form fields
+-  **Reset Button Limitation**
+  The "Reset/Clear" button does not fully reset all form fields.
+Users need to manually refresh the page to start fresh.

+-  **Text Formatting Challenges**
+  Due to unpredictable LLM output and variable word limits, precise text positioning and layout control is limited.

+-  **Limited Background Suitability**
+  The available solid/gradient/image background options may not be visually optimal for every ad scenario.

 ---

-## 🛠️ Future Roadmap
+## 🛤️  Future Roadmap

 * Support multiple ad variants generation (A/B testing)
 * Export ads as PDF or ready-to-post social media kits